breandan/kotlingrad/README.md

 }
 ```

-Suppose we wanted to wrap an external type, such as `Double`, inside our tower.
+Now, if we wanted to wrap an external type, such as `Double`, inside our tower.
 We could do so as follows:

 ```kotlin
 val doubleNat = Nat(one = 1.0, next = { this + one })